The Rules Of SISC

-(c) Applicants must be nominated by two Members who have paid a minimum of three consecutive Subscriptions and are not in arrears with their Subscriptions, both of whom must sign a nomination form.
+(c) Candidates for membership must be nominated by two members, who are not in arrears with their subscriptions, both of whom, as well as the candidate, shall sign the nomination form.

 (j) Subject as hereinafter provided, the privileges and use of the Institute shall be confined:-

 (i) To members and to members children, under the age of 16 years, provided they are accompanied and supervised by those members.